Background

 Master’s Programs

-The College’s MFA degrees in Color and Materials Design, Design for Climate Action, Motion Design, Transportation Design and User Experience Design are terminal degrees that prepare students for leadership in industries that rely on design.
+The College’s MFA degrees in Color and Materials Design, Interdisciplinary Design Studies, Transportation Design and User Experience Design are terminal degrees that prepare students for leadership in industries that rely on design.
 The MFA degree programs share core curricula, with variations in technology components, and the focus and content of industry sponsored projects.
 The MFA degree requires completion of 60 credit hours.

 The 30-credit MA (initial degree) is the first year of the 60-credit MFA (terminal degree), with classes focusing on professional and technical skills and knowledge.